freezyr/hello_world/README.md

 # hello_world
 Just a try

-I want to learn proggrame!
+I want to learn programme!